RESEARCH STARTER

 The first censure resolution was levied against Alexander Hamilton, the treasury secretary under President George Washington.
 He was accused of mismanaging federal loans.
 Hamilton was not censured because Congress did not have the votes to do so, but the resolution established a precedent for censure.

 The first and only president censured by the Senate was Andrew Jackson, who was in office from 1829 to 1837.
 Jackson was opposed to the Bank of the United States, which was chartered by Congress to manage federal finances.
 In 1833, he decided the best way to remove its power was to move funds from the institution to several state-chartered banks.
 The Charter of the Bank of the United States gave the secretary of the treasury the power to move deposits and required the secretary to explain the reason for such a move to Congress.
-The House had already voted to keep the funds in the national institution, and Treasure Secretary William John Duane refused to act on Jackson’s orders.
+The House had already voted to keep the funds in the national institution, and Treasury Secretary William John Duane refused to act on Jackson’s orders.
 Jackson removed Duane and appointed Roger Taney as treasury secretary.
 Taney moved most of the funds while Congress was not in session.

 The Senate retaliated by rejecting Taney’s nomination and Jackson’s nominees for government directors of the bank.
 In March 1834, the Senate adopted a resolution of censure against the president.
 Jackson viewed censure as a roundabout impeachment.